ibra-kdbra/Cpp-Compiler/README.md

 # Cpp-Compiler
 Four Layers compiler(Front-end) using flex and bison(yacc).

-Lexical - Syntax - Symantic Analyzer, then Intermediate Generation Code.
+Lexical - Syntax - Symantic Analyzer, Intermediate Generation Code.

-In the last order, each folder has been implemented to the next folder(Layer).
+In the last order, each folder has been implemented to the next one(Layer).

-# For running ./run.sh  in any of the directoires:
+# For running ./run.sh  in any of the directories:
 -- of course in each of the src directory
 # Using Linux
 ```
-Use : chmod 770 * to access all the files that you want to run
+Use: chmod 770 * to access all the files that you want to run
 ```

 # Using Windows